Case 18 - Double vision and jumping eyes

 It does however take us away from more peripheral lesion sites such as cranial nerves or the NMJ.
 Hypertropia is seen with IV palsy due to paralysis of superior oblique, and sometimes in paralysis of the inferior division of III, with the eyeball depressor muscles weakened and preservation of the elevators, but the signs don't fit either of these, and the cover test would not lead to the hypertropic eye achieving fixation - the muscles needed to help it move downward would be paralysed.

 2. Upbeat nystagmusUpbeat nystagmus is a marker of central nervous system pathology - it is not seen in vestibular (peripheral) causes of vertigo.
-Again, it doesn't localise exactly but brainstem and cerebellar lesions can both cause it.
+Again, it doesn't localise exactly to one site - but brainstem and cerebellar lesions in various locations can both cause it.

 3. Torsional nystagmusTorsional nystagmus is less specific – it can be seen in central lesions, though is common in vestibular pathology, but with horizontal nystagmus co-existing.
 Isolated torsional nystagmus is more concerning for a central lesion, and in combination with upbeat nystagmus, there is definitely a central cause.